svenssonjoel/lispBM/doc/lbmref.md

    - **and**: `(and e1 e2 ... eN)` evaluates the `eI` expressions from left to right as long as they result in a non-nil value.
    - **or**: `(or e1 e2 ... eN)` evaluates the `eI` expressions from left to right until there is a non-nil result.

 `and`, `or`, `progn` and `if` evaluates expressions in sequence. `if` evaluates first the condition expression and then either the true or false branch. `progn` evaluates all of the expressions in sequence.
 In the case of `and`, `or`, `progn` and `if`, the constituent expressions are all evaluated in the same local environment.
-Any extensions to the local environment performed by an expresison in the sequence is only visible within that expression itself.
+Any extensions to the local environment performed by an expression in the sequence is only visible within that expression itself.

    - **let**: `(let ((s1 e1) (s2 e2) ... (sN eN) e)` eI are evaluated in order into `vI`.
 The local environment is extended with `(sI . vI)`. `sI` is visible in `eJ` for `J >= I`. `e` is then evaluated in the extended local environment.
    - **setq**: `(setq s e)` is evaluated by first evaluating `e` into `v`.
 The environments are then scanned for a bining of `s`. local environment is searched first followed by global.
 If a binding of `s` is found it is modified into `(s . v)`.